SALES OF HOUSES WITH GARDENS IN NORTH WEST LONDON ADDRESSES SUCH AS HAMPSTEAD HAVE DOUBLED POST-PANDEMIC SAYS NEW SURVEY BY ASTON CHASERead More

-Many of the elegant properties surrounding the park remain spacious houses to this day.
+Regent’s Park boasts some of London’s most expensive properties.
+Many of the elegant, peaceful and private properties surrounding the park remain spacious houses to this day, providing those with the means to acquire a residence within this ultra-exclusive enclave with the very best of London at their doorstep.
 Further afield, the area offers a mix of Georgian, Victorian and Edwardian properties, many of which have been converted into flats, peppered with a few post-war estates.
+With the famed West End within strolling distance, Regent’s Park real estate makes for an ideal base in London.

 In the Middle Ages, the land that is now Regent’s Park was part of the manor of Tyburn, the property of Barking Abbey.
 Henry VIII appropriated it when he dissolved the monasteries and it has been Crown property ever since, except for the period between 1649 and 1660.
 Until 1649, it was used as a hunting park, known as Marylebone Park, and it was then let out in small holdings for hay and dairy produce.

-For a memorable dining experience, head to The Winter Gardens at The Landmark Hotel in Marylebone Road and dine in its jaw-dropping eight-storey glass atrium.
-Alternatively, sample the delights of the Queen’s Head & Artichoke, a sublime gastropub on Albany Street, enjoy a true flavour of Spain at Iberico on Great Portland Street, or cosy up in The Windsor Castle, a traditional Georgian pub on Park Road.
+For a memorable dining experience, head to the Winter Garden Restaurant at The Landmark Hotel in Marylebone Road and dine in its jaw-dropping eight-storey glass atrium.
+Alternatively, sample the true flavour of Spain at Iberico on Great Portland Street.
+For pubs, our picks are The Windsor Castle, a traditional Georgian pub on Park Road and the Sir John Balcombe.

-If you secure a houses for sale in Regent’s Park, the park itself won’t be far away.
-A vast 410-acre green expanse, this popular royal park is home to stunning rose gardens, open air theatre, a boating lake and London Zoo, as well as the largest outdoor sports area in Central London.
+If you secure a house for sale in Regent’s Park, the park itself won’t be far away.
+A vast 410-acre green expanse, this popular royal park is home to stunning rose gardens, an open-air theatre, a boating lake and the London Zoo, as well as the largest outdoor sports area in Central London.

 Nearby Primrose Hill, to the north of Regent’s Park, offers far-reaching views across London and is eternally popular with picnickers and kite flyers.